gautamnaik1994/ai-learning-path/docs/gen-ai-learning-path/index.md

 #### Courses

+- [Daily Dose of Data Science](https://www.dailydoseofds.com/) I highly recommend this blog for practical AI skills.
+This is a paid resource but worth the investment.
+If possible subscribe for Lifetime membership.
 - [LLM Course by Hugging Face](https://huggingface.co/learn/llm-course/chapter1/1)
 - [LangChain Mastery in 2025 | Full 5 Hour Course LangChain v0.3](https://www.youtube.com/watch?v=Cyv-dgv80kE&ab_channel=JamesBriggs)
+- [Complete Gen AI Langchain](https://www.udemy.com/course/complete-generative-ai-course-with-langchain-and-huggingface/?couponCode=MT130825C) - This is paid Udemy course.
+The course is 54hrs, but start from "Intro to GenAI module"

 #### Vector DBs